2011 Asian Winter Games: Costs

-Kazakh Minister of Sports Temirkhan Dosmukhambetov notes the 726 million USD for construction and renovation comes from the 2008 state budget.
+Kazakh Minister of Sports Temirkhan Dosmukhambetov notes the US$726 million for construction and renovation comes from the 2008 state budget.
 The Olympic village, on the other hand, will be financed by private investors.
 Overall, Kazakhstan is spending over $1.4 billion to get the area ready to host the games.

 Venues

 Astana Mayor Imangali Tasmagambetov announced venues being built include a multipurpose Sports Palace which will seat up to 15,000 spectators, a ski jump complex, a biathlon stadium, and an athlete village.

 Upgrades to existing venues included modernizing the Central Stadium, the B. Sholak Sports Palace, Medeo Skating Rink, and Shimbulak Ski Resort.
 The ski area was increased fivefold from the current 5 km to 65 km.
 In 2008 a gondola lift from Medeo Skating Rink to Shymbulak Ski Resort was planned to be completed, however, only in the summer of 2010 construction really started and was under serious time pressure.
 The Medeo Skating rink is an outdoor rink located in the Tian Shan Mountains, about a 30-minute drive away.

 In 2008, both Medeo and Shymbulak Ski Resort were rebuilt in preparation for the Games.
 Vladimir Smirnov, deputy head of the national ski federation, said that the resort would soon be one of the largest in the world, which would increase the chances of a successful bid to host the Olympics.